Mason students now have FREE access to TimelyCare – a virtual mental health and well-being platform crafted specifically for college students!

 With TimelyCare, Mason students will have access to a multitude of virtual mental health and well-being resources that are free and available 24/7.
 Find out more about the resources available online at Timelycare.com/gmu or Download the app.

-As part of George Mason’s partnership with TimelyMD, students have access to services in TimelyCare, including:
+As part of George Mason’s partnership with TimelyCare, students have access to the following services:

 24/7, on-demand emotional support to talk about anything, including anxiety, relationships, depression, and school-related stressors.